 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact response plan or emergency evacuation plan? h.
 Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?

-Discussion (a-h): This general plan amendment does not propose any substantive change in land use and development policy from that which already exists in the General Plan.
-There will be no increase in or exposure to hazardous materials.
+Discussion (a-h): This general plan amendment development policy from that which already exi exposure to hazardous materials.
 IX.
-HYDROLOGY AND WATER QUALITY: Would the project:

-- a.
-Violate any water quality standards or waste discharge requirements? - b.
+HYDROLOGY AND WATER QUALITY: W Vould the proj ect: a.
+Violate any water quality standards or waste discharge requirements? b.
 Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., Would the production rate of pre-existing nearby wells drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
 Would decreased rainfall infiltration or groundwater recharge reduce stream baseflow?
-(Source: 7) - c.
-Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or offsite?
-(Source: 10) - d.
+(Source: 7) c.
+Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site?
+(Source: 10) d.
 Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
-(Source: 10) - e.
+(Source: 10) e.
 Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
-(Source: 10)
+(Source: 10) \boxtimes